 A Well-Rested Dog

-Classes are mentally challenging for your dog.
+Dog training classes are mentally challenging for your dog.
 If he spends his days playing out in the yard (perhaps with other dogs), make sure you give him 2-3hrs of rest right before coming to class.
 If your dog is already worn out from a day of romping around, he will

 Do not bring a dog with an empty stomach.
 He will learn better if he has eaten a bit before class.
 For a morning class, feed your dog half of his usual breakfast.
 For an evening class, make sure he has had a snack since breakfast.
+For all out and about dog training classes in Albuquerque (such as man trailing), take extra care that he has an appetite and is ready to learn!

 We do not encourage on-leash meetings during our classes.